yw-fang/yw-fang00.github.io/index.md

 Yuewen's research interests include materials theory and materials discovery of thermoelectrics, superconductors, multiferroics, ferroelectrics, polar metals, complex oxide interfaces, and photovoltaic materials.

+Apart from my research interest, I have recently developed a new hobby of swimming with my two children.
+Interestingly, I have lived near rivers, lakes, or oceans throughout my life, but never learned how to swim until I enrolled in a swimming course in San Sebastian in January 2023.
+The motivation for learning this new skill was my children, who were already proficient swimmers.
+I didn't want to feel embarrassed when accompanying them to the swimming pool, so I took the plunge and decided to learn how to swim...

 # Publications <a name="publications"></a>